-It is important for you to remember that follow-up activities are much more than contacting learners at 3, 6 and 12 months after they exit your program.
+It is important for you to remember that follow-up activities are much more than contacting learners at exit and 3, 6 and 12 months after they exit your program.
 Although these “check-ins” are important aspects of your Follow-Up Evaluation Plan, they are only one piece of the plan.

-As we said in the Ministry of Training, Colleges and Universities Requirements section of this module, the LBS Service Provider Guidelines, effective April 1, 2014, require you to “maintain a process for receiving ongoing feedback and information from other service providers in the community, employers and learners” as part of your Follow-Up service.
+As we said in the Ministry of Training, Colleges and Universities Requirements section of this module, the LBS Service Provider Guidelines, require you to “maintain a process for receiving ongoing feedback and information from other service providers in the community, employers and learners” as part of your Follow-Up service.
 You need to gather this ongoing feedback to evaluate the other four delivery services: Information and Referral, Assessment, Learner Plan Development, and especially Training.

 We reviewed the requirements for including ongoing feedback and information gathering as part of your Follow-Up evaluation in the Ministry of Training, Colleges and Universities Requirements section of this module.